- What is the Cigna LifeSOURCE Transplant Network®?

 - What is a Cigna LifeSOURCE Designated Program?

-It is a transplant program that has not met the quality standards to qualify as a Designated Program.
-Your benefits may or may not cover a transplant at a Contracted Program.
-Your case manager can tell you if you have coverage for a Contracted Program.
+A Supplemental program is a transplant services program with an in-network facility and the program does not meet the quality and/or the cost criteria to qualify as a Designated Program.
+Your benefits may or may not cover a transplant at a Supplemental Program.
+Your case manager can tell you if you have coverage for a Supplemental Program.

-- Why should I get my transplant at an in-network facility?
+- Why should I get my transplant at a Designated Cigna LifeSOURCE Transplant Program?

-Cigna LifeSOURCE Designated Programs (in-network facilities) have transplant programs that have satisfied our quality standards.
+- Cigna LifeSOURCE Designated Programs have transplant programs that have satisfied our quality and cost criteria.
 We have arranged special rates with these in-network facilities that can save you significant out-of-pocket costs, depending on your coverage.

 - How do I know if a transplant center is in the Cigna LifeSOURCE Transplant Network?